Interview with Art Falco

 The venues presented silent movies, legitimate theater and vaudeville until the Depression era demanded cheaper entertainment, which movies would provide.
 But the post-World War II flight to the suburbs and the rise of television sent the downtown theaters into a death spiral that accelerated throughout the 1950s and 1960s.
 While the Allen, Mimi Ohio, KeyBank State and Connor Palace had opened in a 19-month span, it took just 14 months (from May 1968 to July 1969) for all four to close.
 The Hanna limped along for almost two more decades.

 The grand old theaters that closed became subject to neglect and vandalism.
 No one foresaw their renovation and reopening, especially when suburban cinemas consigned downtown movie palaces to the ash heap.
-But gradually, a bold plan evolved to rescue the four shuttered theaters and meld them into a fine arts and entertainment center.
+But gradually, a bold plan evolved to rescue the four shuttered theaters and meld them into an arts and entertainment center.

 The planners formed a group known as the “Playhouse Square Association,” which gained formal non-profit status in 1970.
 The Playhouse Square Association, led by a group of visionaries, launched a vigorous grass-roots campaign to save the theaters.